-Here is a story from Marcus Djuhadi about his semester abroad studying Design Management at London College of Communication.
-Marcus, a fourth-year student at the University of Cincinnati DAAP.
+Marcus Djuhadi shared his study abroad semester experience studying Design Management at London College of Communication.
+Marcus is a fourth-year student from the University of Cincinnati DAAP.

 The work here is challenging, collaborative, and grounded in frequent class discussions...
 In general, I also find that independence, autonomy, and self-initiative are values more deeply ingrained in UAL’s academic environment.

 Why did you choose to study with UAL?

 I was excited by the premise of diversifying my educational experience and gaining new perspectives in design to help launch my professional practice.
 I chose to study at UAL because I found it to be a globally renowned institution chock full of incredible staff, passionate students, and resources.

 I enrolled in the undergraduate Design Management program in LCC specifically to experience its unique, hands-on approaches to building design thinking and innovation skills—which I believe to be increasingly critical as the role of designers evolves to rely upon strategic input.
 From the moment I applied, I knew the opportunity to live in London and experience this course in-person would be a one-of-a-kind learning opportunity I could not pass up!

 What are your first impressions of London and UAL?

 I have loved exploring the city of London and all it has to offer.
 It is such a culturally rich and diverse region in no shortage of breathtaking history, architecture, natural spaces, and museums.
 Immediately from my first few days staying here, I could feel the energy and passion radiating from this community.
 Everyone here has been so welcoming and kind to me, which has really contributed to a transformative experience.